annoawesome/lamia-ai/README.md

 `$ npx vite build --emptyOutDir`

-Finally, we should return to the project root.
+Finally, you should return to the project root.

 `$ cd ../..`